|In Praise of Top Down Programming|

 |Written by Mike James|

 These days, top-down modular programming is pushed aside by object-oriented programming when it comes to teaching how to program.
-But there is a place for both methodologies to co-exist and it solves the ever-present problem of how to begin.
+But there is a place for both methodologies to co-exist and top-down programming solves the ever-present problem of how to begin.

 How do you solve a problem?